graphaware/neo4j-to-elasticsearch/README.md

 #optional, Elasticsearch index name, default is neo4j-index
 com.graphaware.module.ES.index=neo4j-index

 #optional, node property key of a propery that is used as unique identifier of the node.
-Must be the same as com.graphaware.module.UIDM.uuidProperty, defaults to uuid
+Must be the same as com.graphaware.module.UIDM.uuidProperty (only if using UUID module), defaults to uuid
+#use "ID()" to use native Neo4j IDs as Elasticsearch IDs (not recommended)
 com.graphaware.module.ES.keyProperty=uuid

 #optional, whether to retry if a replication fails, defaults to false